Miroshni4enko/test_best_practices/README.md

 Also, a good tool [TestProf](https://test-prof.evilmartians.io/#/).
 It has lots of cool practics and profiler to improve performance in tests.

 ### Test coverage
 Actually, if you use TDD you don’t need to check test coverage.
-But if you really need to check it use a tool like a [mutant] (https://github.com/mbj/mutant).
+But if you really need to check it use a tool like a [mutant](https://github.com/mbj/mutant).
 It shows you more realistic numbers than [SimpleCov](https://github.com/colszowka/simplecov).